PostHog/posthog.com/contents/blog/planning-a-company-offsite.md

 <div style="width:100%;height:0;padding-bottom:194%;position:relative;"><iframe src="https://giphy.com/embed/elDpvxPF5FfcBbwOvR" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>

 It’s tempting to maximize your time together by packing the itinerary full of brainstorming, planning, and breakout sessions.
 Don’t overdo this.
-In reality, having a good split between sessions, free social time, and fun activities is important to avoid burning your team out.
+In reality, having a good balance between sessions, free social time, and fun activities is important to avoid burning your team out.

 In my experience, planning for a majority of unstructured time can lead to really amazing brainstorming and ideation.
 People will inevitably discuss their work as it’s a major thing that everyone has in common.